Twickenham World Rugby Museum & Stadium Tours London

 A typical educational visit includes a stadium tour, World Rugby Museum visit and workshop or seminar.
 All visits can be tailored to suit the needs of the group.
 Schools should expect to spend approximately 3 hours on site and will be sent a bespoke schedule in advance.

 Groups are 15+; large groups can be accommodated and will be split into a number of smaller groups

 Teachers are provided with workshop outlines prior to their visit and some workshops offer work sheets.

 Students are welcome to take photos, videos and audio during the stadium tour and museum.
 However flash photography is not allowed within the museum.

 Risk Assessment Details

-Risk Assessments are available for download on our website and are sent directly to teachers prior to their visit.
+Risk Assessments are sent directly to teachers prior to their visit.
 We also invite teachers for a free taster visit prior to booking.

-Students under 15 years of age are charged £10.80 or £13.50 for students aged 15+ (price includes 10% group discount for 15+ and VAT).
-Additionally, there is one free supervisory adult place for every 8 students (additional adults £18.00 including group discount and VAT).
+Key Stage 1-4 students are charged £10.80 or £13.50 for further/higher education students (price includes 10% group discount for 20+ students and VAT).
+Additionally, there is one free supervisory adult place for every ten students (additional adults £22.50 including group discount and VAT).
 Free coach parking and flexible tour times are also available.